Understanding lower risk investments

 Saving (depositing money in a cash account) and investing (buying assets that are hoped to grow in value or generate an income) can both have a role in a successful financial plan.

-So, some people are choosing to invest in a portfolio of stocks and shares, bonds, and other assets, which are higher yielding and which offer higher growth potential than cash savings.
-But doing this also involves more risk because the value of your investments could also go down and you could get back less than was originally invested.
+With the aim of beating inflation, some people choose to invest in a portfolio of stocks and shares or other assets with the potential for higher returns than cash savings.
+Doing this involves more risk.
+As the value of any investments can go down as well as up, which means you can get back less than paid in.

 What is investment risk?